libor-m/scrimer/doc/index.rst

 Scrimer dataflow
 ----------------

 Dataflow diagram of the pipeline.
+Inputs are in green, processing steps in yellow and results in red.
+Edges are labelled with data format.

 .. figure:: images/dataflow.png

-   Inputs are in green, processing steps in yellow and results in red.

 Scrimer components
 ------------------